 Travelling Foodie Favourites: Infusion Flight, Shrimp n Grits, Buffalo Cauliflower Steak, Braised Short Rib, Gooey Chocolate Cake

-Opened December last year as a new addition to Del Amo Fashion Center’s growing restaurant scene, BRIO Coastal Bar and Kitchen serves contemporary cuisine in a modern and trendy atmosphere with a playful outdoor patio that has Jenga blocks and a ping-pong table.
+Opened December 2018 as a new addition to Del Amo Fashion Center’s growing list of restaurants, BRIO Coastal Bar and Kitchen serves contemporary cuisine in a modern and trendy atmosphere with a playful outdoor patio that has Jenga blocks and a ping-pong table.

 Travelling Foodie Tip: They have Social Hour offering $5 Bar Bites, Cocktails and Wines from Monday-Friday, 3:30pm-6:30pm and 9pm to close.